 Details: 31st December | The Star of Kings, 126 York Way, N1 OAX | Free

 Welcome to Kinema and Kocktails: a series of klassic films shown by Kellar Door in their small, intimate bar.
-August films are all themed "The Greatest Xmas Movies Ever" (which, by the way, are apparently Elf, Bad Santa, and It's a Wondeful Life).
+September films are all themed "The Greatest Xmas Movies Ever" (which, by the way, are apparently Elf, Bad Santa, and It's a Wondeful Life).
 You can expect inclusive themed kocktails, free popcorn, and a silent short accompanied by a live piano performance with each screening.

 Details: Every Sunday | Cellar Door, Aldwych, WC2E 7DN | £15

 Want to go to the theatre, but don't have a list of every single theatre show currently on in London - divided into musical, comedy, drama, and immersive categories - in which every show has been attributed a Rotten Tomatoes-style average score out of ten based on the reviews of London's most preeminent theatre critics?
 Well, now you have no excuse.

 Details: Various dates | All across London